ENCYCLOPEDIC ENTRY

 Refugees in History

 Refugees posed a global crisis after World War II.
 The end of the war didn't end the suffering of millions of people whose homes were destroyed, who were released from prison camps or who had been expelled from their home countries.
-For example, Jews who had survived Nazi concentration camps throughout Europe often returned home to find that their property and businesses had been taken over by other people.
+For example, who had survived throughout Europe often returned home to find that their and businesses had been taken over by other people.
 Most of these Jews could no longer survive in their hometowns.
 They had no home, few possessions, and little hope of finding work.
-Even though the war was over, anti-Semitism was still a strong force in Europe.
+Even though the war was over, was still a strong force in Europe.
 Many communities and groups worked to drive Jews from their homes and places of business.

 Refugees Today